renanrgarcia/dockerCourse/6-networks/6-networks.md

   - Be careful about containers using the network
 - docker network prune
   - Removes not used networks
+- docker network connect <network> <container>
+  - Connects a container to a network

 ## Examples
 - Ex: